 How PalabraFlow Uses This Method

-- Quiz mode — test yourself to move phrases from recognition to recall.
+- Quiz mode: test yourself to climb the fluency ladder from recognition to retrieval to interaction.

 Every phrase in the app was sourced from real conversations in Mexico.
-You're not learning textbook Spanish — you're learning the exact chunks that Mexicans actually say every day.
+You're not learning textbook Spanish; you're learning the exact chunks that Mexicans actually say every day.
+And when you want to understand the why behind a phrase, our sister project DavidSpeaksHQ explains what it really means in Mexican culture.
+PalabraFlow tells you what to say; DavidSpeaksHQ tells you what it really means.

-Ready to try chunk-based learning?
-PalabraFlow has 1,000 Mexican Spanish phrases organized by real-life situation.
+Ready to try situational, chunk-based learning?
+PalabraFlow turns 1,000 Mexican Spanish phrases into 40 real-life situations.

 FAQ: Learning Spanish with Phrases